ceph/ceph/doc/cephfs/index.rst

     ceph fs volume create <fs name>

 The Ceph `Orchestrator`_  will automatically create and configure MDS for your file system if the back-end deployment technology supports it (see `Orchestrator deployment table`_).
-Otherwise, please :doc:`deploy MDS manually as needed </cephfs/add-remove-mds>`.
+Otherwise, please `deploy MDS manually as needed`_.

-Finally, to mount CephFS on your client nodes, setup a :doc:`FUSE mount
+Finally, to mount CephFS on your client nodes, see `Mount CephFS:
-</cephfs/mount-using-fuse>` or :doc:`kernel mount
-</cephfs/mount-using-kernel-driver>`.

-Additionally, a command-line shell utility is available for interactive access or scripting via the :doc:`cephfs-shell </cephfs/cephfs-shell>`.
+Prerequisites`_ page.
+Additionally, a command-line shell utility is available for interactive access or scripting via the `cephfs-shell`_.

+.. _Orchestrator: ../mgr/orchestrator_cli
+.. _deploy MDS manually as needed: add-remove-mds
+.. _Orchestrator deployment table: ../mgr/orchestrator_cli/#current-implementation-status
+.. _Mount CephFS\: Prerequisites: mount-prerequisites
+.. _cephfs-shell: cephfs-shell

 .. raw:: html